SRC: Current Champions

 Dr Nicola Stanley-Wall email@example.com

-University of Dundee – Bioenergy and industrial biotechnology/basic bioscience underpinning health
+University of Dundee – Industrial biotechnology and bioenergy/bioscience for health

 Nicola coordinates a biannual event for local school children and members of the public called “Magnificent Microbes”.
 This is held in conjunction with colleagues at the Dundee Science Centre.
 The event aims to provide high quality training for the scientists and hands-on interactive events for the visitors.

 "I aim to encourage Ph.D. students and postdoctoral scientists to engage with the broader community to help them discover the wonderful world of microbiology.”